Associate Alumnae of Douglass College - Planned Giving

 You’re considering an outright gift made during your lifetime > You’re holding stocks that have risen in value > You want to maximize your deduction but not affect your cash flow

-The IRS still offers you a notable tax break for charitable gifts: you may deduct the full, fair market value of appreciated assets that you give for The Douglass Fund, and also avoid capital gains liability on the transfer.
+The IRS still offers you a notable tax break for charitable gifts: you may deduct the full, fair market value of appreciated assets that you give for the AADC, and also avoid capital gains liability on the transfer.
 This means that you can make a larger donation if you use an appreciated asset to make your gift instead of cash.

 The most common appreciated asset, and the easiest to donate, is marketable stocks and bonds.
 Here are some details about these gifts: